hantnor/FTPatcher/ReadMe.md

 Batch files, showing proof of purchase, and TOS concerns are a thing of the past.
 With **FTPatcher**, you can include an in-editor pop-up window to easily patch edits to your model!
 No Unity experience necessary for the recipient.

 ### Note
-This is listed primarily for the use of **face tracking**, but this can be used for any model edits!
+This is listed primarily for the use of **face tracking**, but this can be used for any model edits, such as body modification, revamps, and other mesh edits.
 Use this to your heart's content. :)

 # Set-up:
  1. Create patch using hdiffz.exe: https://github.com/sisong/HDiffPatch